openstack/neutron/doc/source/admin/config-services-agent.rst

 #.
 The neutron-server that provides API endpoints and serves as a single point
    of access to the database.
 It usually runs on the controller nodes.
 #.
-Layer2 agent that can utilize Open vSwitch, Linux Bridge or other
+Layer2 agent that can utilize Open vSwitch or other
    vendor-specific technology to provide network segmentation and isolation for project networks.
    The L2 agent should run on every node where it is deemed